 Edward Frenkel is a professor of mathematics at the University of California, Berkeley, which he joined in 1997 after being on the faculty at Harvard University.
 He is a member of the American Academy of Arts and Sciences, a Fellow of the American Mathematical Society, and the winner of the Hermann Weyl Prize in mathematical physics.

 Frenkel’s research focuses on various aspects of Symmetry in Mathematics and Physics.
-His recent work explores the Langlands Program and its links to dualities in Quantum Physics.
-To get an idea about this work, watch his masterclass about the Langlands Program at the World Science Festival in the top video player on the left, and the entire set of videos is here.
+His recent work explores the Langlands Program and its links to dualities in Quantum Physics (see, for example, this paper).
+To get an idea, watch his introductory lectures on the Langlands Program that were broadcast on the Japanese TV channel NHK in the top video player on the left.
 Frenkel’s book Love and Math is the first account of the Langlands Program aimed at general audience in a book form.
 He has also published a number of surveys aimed at mathematicians.
 And here’s a set of more technical videos of Frenkel’s Eilenberg Lectures at Columbia University.

 Surveys of the Langlands Program: